Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 How often should I visit a dental hygienist?

+The frequency of dental hygiene visits depends on your individual oral health needs.
 For many adults, appointments every six months provide effective preventative care.
-However, patients with a history of gum disease or specific risk factors may benefit from more frequent visits.
+However, patients with a history of gum disease, heavy tartar build-up, or specific risk factors such as diabetes or smoking may benefit from more frequent visits — sometimes every three to four months.
+Your dental hygienist can recommend an appropriate schedule following a clinical assessment of your gum health and overall oral condition.

 Can poor oral hygiene really affect my heart health?

-Research has identified a statistical association between chronic gum disease and an increased risk of cardiovascular conditions.
-Maintaining good oral hygiene is considered a sensible part of a broader approach to general health.
+Research has identified a statistical association between chronic gum disease (periodontitis) and an increased risk of cardiovascular conditions.
+The theory is that persistent inflammation in the gums may contribute to systemic inflammation, and bacteria from the mouth may enter the bloodstream.
+Whilst this does not mean gum disease directly causes heart disease, maintaining good oral hygiene is considered a sensible part of a broader approach to general health.
+If you have concerns about your cardiovascular health, speaking with both your dentist and your GP is advisable.

 Is bleeding when I brush my teeth normal?

-Bleeding gums are not generally considered a sign of healthy gum tissue.
-Gentle but thorough cleaning usually helps reduce the inflammation over time.
-If bleeding persists, a dental assessment is recommended.
+Bleeding gums during brushing or flossing are not generally considered a sign of healthy gum tissue.
+In many cases, bleeding indicates some degree of gum inflammation, often caused by plaque accumulation along the gumline.
+This may be an early sign of gingivitis, which is typically reversible with improved oral hygiene and professional cleaning.
+Rather than avoiding the area, gentle but thorough cleaning usually helps reduce the inflammation over time.
+If bleeding persists, a dental assessment can help identify the underlying cause.

 Does flossing really make a difference?